The Future of Rural Retail

 They have told us their experiences, made suggestions about the evolving shape of rural retail and proposed some solutions.

-We will also consult the Plunkett Adviser Team – a network of 50 industry experts – and invite them to reflect on the thoughts of both community shop and wider retail network insights.
+We have also consulted the Plunkett Adviser Team – a network of industry experts – and invited them to reflect on the thoughts of both community shop and wider retail network insights.

 What happens next?